junwatu/automated-content-generation/blogs/README.md

 npm start
 ```

-Last one, open the browser with this URL `http://localhost:3000`
+Last one, open the browser with this URL `http://localhost:3000` and type a specific topic for content generation.

 ![automated-content-generation](assets/images/automatic-cg-screenshot.png)